-The effective tax rates were approximately 161.7% and (0.9)% for the three months ended April 2, 2022 and April 3, 2021, respectively.
+The effective tax rates were approximately (6.4)% and 0.8% for the three months ended and (165.0)% and (0.2)% for the six months ended July 2, 2022 and July 3, 2021, respectively.
 Beginning with the 2022 tax year, certain research and development costs are required to be capitalized and amortized over sixty months for income tax purposes.
 The tax rate in the 2022 period was impacted by a valuation allowance applied against the deferred tax asset associated with the research and development costs that are expected to be capitalized and was partially offset by the removal of valuation allowances related to net operating losses, tax credit carryovers, and certain timing differences that are expected to reverse during 2022.
+In addition, the tax rate in the 2022 period was also impacted by state income taxes and the federal research and development credit expected for 2022.

 The Company records a valuation allowance against the deferred tax assets if and to the extent it is more likely than not that the Company will not recover the deferred tax assets.
-In evaluating the need for a valuation allowance, the Company weights all relevant positive and negative evidence, and considers among other factors, historical financial performance, projected future taxable income, scheduled reversals of deferred tax liabilities, the overall business environment, and tax planning strategies.
+In evaluating the need for a valuation allowance, the Company weighs all relevant positive and negative evidence, and considers among other factors, historical financial performance, projected future taxable income, scheduled reversals of deferred tax liabilities, the overall business environment, and tax planning strategies.
 Losses in recent periods and cumulative pre-tax losses in the three year period ending with the current year, combined with the significant uncertainty brought about by the COVID-19 pandemic, is collectively considered significant negative evidence under ASC 740 when assessing whether an entity can use projected income as a basis for concluding that deferred tax assets are realizable on a more-likely than not basis.
 For purposes of assessing the recoverability of deferred tax assets, the Company determined that it could not include future taxable income to overcome the negative evidence of cumulative losses.
-Accordingly, during the years ended December 31, 2021 and 2020, the Company determined that a portion of its deferred tax assets are not expected to be realizable in the future and the Company continues to maintain the valuation allowance against its deferred tax assets as of April 2, 2022.
+Accordingly, during the years ended December 31, 2021 and 2020, the Company determined that a portion of its deferred tax assets are not expected to be realizable in the future and the Company continues to maintain the valuation allowance against its deferred tax assets as of July 2, 2022.